SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    !$ error: use of unresolved identifier 'callable(_:scale:)'
    !! let someFunction1: (Int, Int) -> Void = callable(_:scale:)  // Error
    !! ^~~~~~~~~~~~~~~~~~

-..
-XXX Editorial: Do we have a better name than "a call-as-function method"?
-   I'm avoiding naming it a ``callAsFunction`` method because that isn't actually a name for anything in your program, so it's a bit of an abuse of notation to write it in code voice.

 .. note::